sqrew/rdpe/book/src/introduction.md

 # Introduction

-**RDPE** (Reaction Diffusion Particle Engine) is a GPU-accelerated particle simulation library for Rust.
+**RDPE** (Realtime Data Presentation Engine) is a GPU-accelerated particle simulation library for Rust.
 It lets you create complex, interactive particle systems with minimal code by combining simple, composable rules.

 ## What Can You Build?